ShantGananian/shantgananian.github.io/_en/fe-solidworks-bar-truss.md

 Using SOLIDWORKS Simulation to:

-- Determe the displacement of the end $C$.
+- Determine the displacement of the end $C$.
 - Evaluate the axial stresses developed in the components upon loading.

 <a id="subsection-c"></a>